citelao/cse132-site/_guides/intro-to-circuits.md

 As soon as there is a connection between those two points, there exists a voltage across that wire.
 Power sources lift up charge from its low, exhausted state to its high, fresh state.
 A $5V$ battery gives a circuit 5 volts from its positive end to its negative end.
 If you take a paperclip and put one end on each tip of a AA battery, the end by the bump would be at high voltage and the end by the flat side would be at low voltage.

 By convention, we assume charge flows from positive to negative, high to low---or "ground," as it's called.
-This happens to be the opposite of what actually happens[^generally]—electrons actually flow from negative to positive— but Benjamin Franklin didn't know that when he decided the notation.
+This happens to be the opposite of what actually happens for electron flows[^generally]---electrons actually flow from negative to positive---but Benjamin Franklin didn't know that when he decided the notation.
+Since not all current flow is electrons, we decided not to mess with his convention (see footnote).

 [^generally]: Generally... sometimes positive charges actually flow in the opposite direction electrons would move, sometimes both positive and negative charges flow, sometimes they just kinda vibrate back and forth, and all sorts of crazy stuff, but we don't care because a positive charge flowing right is the same as a negative charge flowing left.